micahwoods/micahwoods.github.io/_posts/2018-09-14-shopping-magazines-4am-7-11.md

 ![magazine browsing in 7-11](/img/reading_711.jpg)

 Golf magazines in Japan are pretty amazing to begin with.
-What was in that particular issue was of particular interest to Andrew and I. And it's even related to turfgrass, which I'll get to at the end.
+What was in that new issue was of particular interest to Andrew and I. And it's even related to turfgrass, which I'll get to at the end.

 There are all kinds of golf magazines, published at all kinds of intervals. *Weekly Golf Digest*, as far as I know, has the largest circulation.